Infinitely divisible priors for multivariate survival functions: Technical results on random measures and their support

+which is equipped with the Borel $\sigma$-algebra generated by all evaluations of measures on Borel sets of $E^\prime_d$.
+We show that this definition coincides with our definition of a random measure from Definition \ref{defnrandommeasure}

 \begin{prop} $\mu$ is a random measure on $E^\prime_d$ with localizing ring $\hat{S}$ in the sense of \cite[Chapter 2]{kallenberg2017} if and only if it can be extended to a random measure on $E_d$ with localizing sets $(U_i)_{i\in\N}$ in the sense of Definition \ref{defnrandommeasure}. \end{prop} \begin{proof} Note that the $\sigma$-algebra that defines measurability of a random measure on $E^\prime_d$ is identical in both definitions.
 Thus, it remains to show that the finiteness of $\mu$ on the localizing sets $(U_i)_{i\in\N}$ is equivalent to finiteness of $\mu$ on the localizing ring of $E^\prime_d$.

-Obviously, if $\mu$ is a random measure on $E^\prime_d$ with localizing ring $\hat{S}$ we have $\mu\lc U_i\rc<\infty$, since each $U_i$ is measurable.
+Obviously, if $\mu$ is a random measure on $E^\prime_d$ with localizing ring $\hat{S}$ we have $\mu\lc U_i\rc<\infty$, since each $U_i$ is measurable and thus an element of the localizing ring.
 Therefore, a random measure in the sense of \cite[Chapter 2]{kallenberg2017} is a random measure on $E^\prime_d$ according to Definition \ref{defnrandommeasure}.

-For the converse, we solely need to show that Definition \ref{defnrandommeasure} implies that $\mu$ is finite on every set $S\in\hat{S}$.
-By the definition of $\hat{S}$ there exists a Borel set $B$ on $E^\prime_d$ and an $n\in\N$ such that $S=B\cap \cup_{i=1}^n U_i$.
-Therefore $\mu(S)<\infty$ if $\mu(U_i)<\infty$ for all $i\in\N$, which proves the claim.
+For the converse, we solely need to show that Definition \ref{defnrandommeasure} implies that $\mu$ is finite on every set $A\in\hat{S}$.
+By the definition of $\hat{S}$ there exists a Borel set $B$ on $E^\prime_d$ and an $n\in\N$ such that $A=B\cap \cup_{i=1}^n U_i$.
+Therefore $\mu(A)<\infty$ if $\mu(U_i)<\infty$ for all $i\in\N$, which proves the claim.